SimonJaricot/simonjaricot.github.io/src/content/posts/svelte-state-management.md

 ---
 title: State Management in Svelte 5
-description: Explore the new state management patterns and runes in Svelte 5
+summary: Explore the new state management patterns and runes in Svelte 5
 date: '2024-12-28'
 published: true
 ---